ryanande/T4Config/README.md

 Same goes for connection strings as well!

+##Install
+Can be install from Nuget as well;

+    Install-Package T4Config

 ## How do I do it?
 - Copy the Configurations.tt file from the src directory to your project.
 - Update the configFile value to the proper config file (web or app).
 - Right click on the file and click "Run Custom Tool".

 Enjoy!